rodolfoocampo/caraacara/ReadMe.md

 # Cara a Cara (English)

-This is the repository for the Cara a Cara (Face to Face) art installation.
+This is the repository for the Cara a Cara (Face to Face) installation.

-This installation was developed by students at [Datalab ITAM](datalabitam.com), with support from NGO's [El Día Después](https://eldiadespues.mx/) and [Data Cívica](https://datacivica.org), and as a part of Rodolfo Ocampo undegradiuate thesis from ITAM.
-The installation was inspired by the installation "Level of Confidence" by Lozano-Hemmer. (https://www.lozano-hemmer.com/level_of_confidence.php)
+This installation was developed by students at [Datalab ITAM](datalabitam.com), with support from NGO's [El Día Después](https://eldiadespues.mx/) and [Data Cívica](https://datacivica.org), and as a part of Rodolfo Ocampo undegraduate thesis from ITAM.
+The installation was inspired by "Level of Confidence" by Lozano-Hemmer. (https://www.lozano-hemmer.com/level_of_confidence.php)

 Through facual recognition, the installation brings the problem of mass dissapreance closer, by showing installation users a photo of the missing person that most resembles them, along with how many missing persons share their same age, name, and place of birth.
 This project is an experiment on the use of technology traditionally used for personalization, as a tool to bring users closer to a problem by leveraging the closer relationship they have: the relationship with themselves.